InventorsDev/Team-Kappa-Knights/README.md

 ## Project Vision

-**Neuroki** empowers individuals with personalized learning paths and emotional well-being insights, fostering a more effective and supportive self-learning journey.
+**Nuroki** empowers individuals with personalized learning paths and emotional well-being insights, fostering a more effective and supportive self-learning journey.

 ---